automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Saurophaganax.md

 # Saurophaganax
-## Description: The official state dinosaur of Oklahoma.
+## The official state dinosaur of Oklahoma.